 In the last couple of years KitchenAid lost its top position in the market, since it took a while for the brand to dish out quieter dishwashers.
-KitchenAid now makes quiet products and it is considered as one of the top dishwasher brands in the US.
+KitchenAid now makes quiet products and it is considered as one of the best dishwasher brands in the US.
 So, opting for a KitchenAid dishwasher today is not a bad choice.

 Without further ado, let’s get into real details…

 Are KitchenAid Dishwashers Any Good?

 KitchenAid dishwashers are known for three important factors – high load capacity, powerful cleaning tools, and quiet operation.

 Among these factors cleaning ability and quietness ultimately determine user satisfaction.
 We can confidently confirm that KitchenAid dishwashers are good in these areas.

 KitchenAid was not always known for quiet dishwashing.
 That cost them their top place in the premium dishwasher market.
 The brand has made a lot of improvements since then, including getting rid of the hard food disposer on the bottom that was the main culprit of noisy operation.

 Yes, KitchenAid currently has some of the quietest dishwashers in the market.
 All the newer models have noise levels at or below 46dB, which is the current standard and is just as quiet as a hushed conversation.
 One of our best KitchenAid dishwasher models, the KDTE334GPS, has a noise level of 39dB, which is one of the lowest and is only a little bit louder than rustling leaves.

 You are probably wondering what is a decibel (db) rating?
 How do I know if a dishwasher is quiet?
 We covered this topic in detail in our articles and videos with audible examples: